cancerDHC/ccdhmodel/CONTRIBUTING.md

     **note**: x.y.z is the version number listed on pyproject.toml.

-5. To test new changes made to any of the modules within sheet2linkml, do the following:
+5. To test new changes made to any of the modules within ccdhmodel, do the following:

     ```shell
     # make changes to any files or modules